abs-yy/gatsby-starter-foundation/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Feketerigoremet
-tagline: Graphic Designer
+tagline: Ph.
+D
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+He is a JSPS Young Researcher Fellow (PD).
+Working as a post-doc at the Wakamoto Lab at The University of Tokyo.
+Used to work with extremophilic invertabrate genomics, now tinkering with single cell microscopy.